Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 * Holnap tudok *menni* - (I can go tomorrow)
 * Mikor foglak *látni*? - (When will I see you?)

-When using the infinitive mood, be aware that it won't always line up with the base-verb.
+When using the infinitive, be aware that it won't always line up with the base-verb.
 There are two cases:

 **Case 1: Vowel Harmony**